bmanders716/bmanders716.github.io/cookbook.md

 French Sauce.

-_Ingredients_--1†oz. of butter.
+_Ingredients_--1‡Ø∫. of butter.
-               Ω†oz. of flour.
+               Ì†Øz. of flour.
                1 gill of milk.
                1 gill of cream.
                The yolk of one egg.